Anastasia (musical): Act I

 Anya reunites with Dmitry and they are teased and attacked by his old con partners, whom they must fight off ("The Neva Flows Reprise").
 Impressed by Anya's fighting skills, Dmitry opens up to her for the first time and tells her about his childhood in the streets of St. Petersburg and how he had to take care of himself as an orphan ("My Petersburg").
-Dmitry begins to trust her enough to show her a music box that he's failed to open, unaware it is the memento that was given to Anastasia by the Dowager Empress.
+Dmitry begins to trust her enough to show her a music box that he's failed to open, unaware that it is the memento which had been given to Anastasia by the Dowager Empress.
 Anya easily winds and opens the box and begins to vaguely remember her past, including an imperial ball many years earlier ("Once Upon a December").
-After this episode, Anya is more resolute than ever in her desire to get to Paris, but Dmitry tells her that they don't have enough money to buy the train tickets.
-Then she gives him her most prized possession, a diamond that was found sewn to her dress when she was discovered years earlier ("A Secret She Kept").
+After this episode, Anya is more resolute than ever in her desire to get to Paris, but Dmitry lacks the money for tickets.
+Anya then gives him her only possession: a diamond that was found sewn into her dress in the hospital years earlier ("A Secret She Kept").

 At the train station, Count Ipolitov recognizes Anya as Anastasia and kisses her hand.
-As they board the train to Paris, Count Ipolitov leads everyone in a prayer of farewell to Russia ("Stay, I Pray You").
+As they board the train to Paris, the count leads his fellow exiles in a prayer of farewell to Russia ("Stay, I Pray You").
 During the train ride, Anya, Dmitry, and Vlad reflect on what they hope to accomplish in Paris: Anya hoping to discover that she is actually Anastasia, Dmitry's desire for the money, and Vlad hoping to win back Countess Lily Malevsky-Malevitch ("Sophie" in the 1997 animated film), the Dowager Empress's lady-in-waiting with whom he had an affair ("We'll Go From There").
 Count Ipolitov is fatally shot by the police for illegally boarding the train.
 The police officers then go after Anya, Dmitry, and Vlad since they are wanted criminals in Russia, but they all jump off the train, narrowly avoiding capture.

 As they travel across Russia by foot, Gleb receives orders to follow Anya and kill her if she is the real Anastasia ("Traveling Sequence").
 Gleb agrees to the task, but he realizes that he is in love with Anya and questions his heart ("Still").
 Anya, Vlad, and Dmitry finally arrive in France, and as they travel to Paris, Anya summons the courage to continue on with the hope that she will finally discover who she is ("Journey to the Past").